You are here: Home > Program on Pediatric Imaging and Tissue Sciences

 Virtual in vivo histology

-While gray matter appears featureless in DTI maps, its microarchitecture is rich and varied, not only along the brain's cortical surface but also within different cortical layers.
+While gray matter appears featureless in DTI maps, its microarchitecture is rich and varied, not only along the brain's cortical surface but also within and among its different cortical layers.
 We have been developing several noninvasive, in vivo methods to "drill down" into the image voxel to measure unique features of cortical gray matter microstructure that are currently invisible in conventional MRI.
-One goal is to "parcellate" or segment the cerebral cortex in vivo into its distinct cytoarchitechtonic or "Brodmann" areas.
+One goal is to "parcellate" or segment the cerebral cortex in vivo into its distinct cytoarchitechtonic or Brodmann-like areas.
 To this end, we are developing advanced MRI sequences to probe correlations among microscopic displacements of water molecules in the neuropil as well as sophisticated mathematical models to infer distinguishing microstructural and morphological features of gray matter.
 We continue to develop such methods, which will permit us to follow normal and abnormal development of the cerebral cortex noninvasively and in vivo.

 Quantitative pediatric MRI